FeezyHendrix/Insta-mass-account-creator/README.md

 ### contribution
 - Fork this repo.
 - Add new features.
-- Create a new pull request of this branch.
+- Create a new pull request for this branch.

 ### Credits